Update: This Appeal will close at the end of July 2019.

 THANK YOU SO MUCH FOR YOUR SUPPORT :)

-Here are the details of the three projects being supported by this year’s Lenten Appeal:
+Here are the details of the three projects being supported by the 2019 Lenten Appeal:

 Christ Anglican School in Nazareth: